LuisCGit/mit_bitcoinexpo_hackathon/README.md

 We present a stacks-based recommender sytem for NFTs that is powered by AI, with security measures to protect against washing.

 Use cases include:
---NFT community analysis and recommendation
+- NFT community analysis and recommendation
---Warning system integrated on top of recommendations and custom searches --Protecting the users by reducing scams, fraud and financial loss
+- Warning system integrated on top of recommendations and custom searches
+- Protecting the users by reducing scams, fraud and financial loss

 **AI powered recommendation** Based on descriptive and visual information of an NFT, our application identifies communities in the NFT world.
 New and experienced buyers in the NFT realm are recommended NFTs based on personal taste and past history of NFT ownership.
 This NFT community comprehension engine can be leveraged for optimal air drops, so social engagement with a relevant audience is always possible for launchpads and new entrants to the web3 space.